Where Could Hurricane Erin Hit? What to Know Before the Storm

 There are still no coastal watches or warnings in effect by the NHC.

-By Saturday, August 16, forecasters maintained that Erin is not expected to hit the East Coast of the U.S., but it will create dangerous surfing and swimming conditions for coastal communities.
+By Saturday, August 16, forecasters maintained that Erin is not expected to make landfall on the East Coast of the U.S..
+However, the storm will create dangerous surfing and swimming conditions for coastal communities.

 What Areas Could Hurricane Erin Impact?